richmondu/toy_application/README.md

     - <b>Jenkins</b> - for automated build and deployment (CI/CD); refer to toy_application\Jenkinsfile
     - <b>Github</b> - for source code repository

-    - Jenkins has been setuped to download from get code from Github and then deploy to AWS EC2.
+    - Jenkins has been setuped to download from get code from Github and then build and deploy to AWS EC2.
       <img src="./_images/JenkinsCICD.png" width="1000"/>

 - Below are the APIs: